 A facelift can help lift and contour the face and give you a more refreshed appearance.
-This surgical approach focuses on reducing the appearance of sagging skin and wrinkles, particularly in the mid-to-lower face and neck.
+This surgical approach reduces the appearance of sagging skin and wrinkles, particularly in the mid-to-lower face and neck.
 At Tarola Plastic Surgery in Murfreesboro, TN, we offer facelifts to improve facial contours and create a smoother, more rejuvenated look.

 What Is a Facelift?